You are here

 Active Learning Lecturer

-On the other hand, I study weak Hopf algebras (which are generalisations of Hopf algebras) and their representations.
-I am also interested in the link between these objects and fusion categories.
+- in math I study weak Hopf algebras (which are generalizations of Hopf algebras) and their representations.
+I am interested in understanding the structure of these objects as well as the link between weak Hopf algebras and fusion categories.